-Estimated time to complete = ~ 45 - 90 min (most will be ~ 45 - 60 min), but depends upon AEC accommodations.

-5. Complete each of the 4 Quizzes.
-Each Quiz will contain 20 Q (multi-modal, multiple choice...) and have a 30-min window to complete, sometime between 12 N and 11:59:59 pm US PDT on Fridays.
+- Estimated time to complete = \sim 45 90 min (most will be \sim 45 60 min), but depends upon AEC accommodations. - 5.
+Complete each of the 4 weekly Quizzes.
+Each Quiz for the week will contain 20 Q (multi-modal, multiple choice...) and have a 30-min window to complete, sometime between 12 N and 11:59:59 pm US PDT on Fridays.
+There will be one exception to that -- the last Quiz for Week 4 is due on Thursday by 11:59:59 pm US PDT.
 If you have documented additional needs through our Accessible Education Center (AEC) https://aec.uoregon.edu/using-aec-connect, more time will be allotted for you to complete the quizzes.
-Estimated time to complete ~ 20 - 30 min, but depends upon AEC accommodations.
+Estimated time to complete ~ 20 30 min, but depends upon AEC accommodations.

 Quiz Directions: The quizzes are open book, but not open communication or conversation.
 You may use your textbook/s and lecture and lab notes, however, once you begin a quiz, you are not allowed to communicate with others, including classmates, family members or any humans (or telepathic animals!) by any communication means including by cell phone, texting, instant messaging, Zoom, e-mail or Morse code!
-You may not take pictures or use screen shots or snipping tools to capture quiz questions.
+You may not take pictures or use snipping tools to capture quiz questions.
 You will check a box and provide your electronic signature as pledges ensuring that your work is yours alone independently, and that you have not engaged in any communication, conversation or any dishonesty, plagiarism, preconceived scams, copying or revealing of quiz questions.
 I want you to know that 1st and foremost, I was raised to value and respect the utmost of integrity and that I hold you to the highest of possible standards!
 Even though you can use your notes, text/s and Lab Manual, you should be able to answer questions without referring to these and the time allotment will not enable you to search and discover answers while you are taking a quiz.
 Once you start a quiz, you will have 30 minutes to complete it, unless you have received additional time for AEC accommodations.
 Best of luck!